Excape/hsr-docs-hs16/docs/hs16/englhtw.md

 ### Chapter 1
 **How does a telegraph work?**

+An electromagnet is on one end, a battery on the other.
+When the battery is connected, current flows, it activates the magnet (coil) and produces a mechanical click. *Samuel Morse* invented the Morse alphabet to transmit letters

 **How did the telegraph change the world?**

+It connected cities and countries, making it possible to e.g. synchronize time, financial information and trains

 **Discuss Bodanis’ statement that the telegraph was “an early form of globalization”. (p.
 26)**

+The telegraph made transportation of information instant (before it was very slow).
+Now not every city was its own world, but everything was synchronized throughout the world

 **Discuss the last sentences of the chapter: “The result was a dynamic  immigrant- rich America.
 It was everything Joseph Henry loved.
 It was everything Samuel Morse hated.” (p.26) and describe the characters of Joseph Henry and Samuel Morse.**

+Samuel Morse was a conspiracy theorist, believing the world was controlled by catholics and jesuits.
+On the other hand, Henry was more open

 ### Chapter 2
 ### Chapter 3